mewmajestic16/myyapping/README.md

 ![Image](https://github.com/user-attachments/assets/404bd66e-d5b1-41bf-b682-bf9c81dc9fbd)

-**It's not wrong if there are similarities in form due to limitations, but it's impossible to be that similar, but is it really a coincidence?**‎ ·ࡇ·
+It's not wrong if there are similarities in form due to limitations, but it's impossible to be that similar, but is it really a coincidence?‎ ·ࡇ·

 ![Image](https://github.com/user-attachments/assets/41987b74-8b2a-477f-b1a9-181a57143ddb)